 The Big Comparison #2: Testing Suitsupply, Boggi, Giotho and Lanieri shirts

-For the second part of this big comparison of shirts under 90 euros , we are focusing on dress shirts with a modern look.
+For the second part of this great comparison of shirts under 90 euros , we focus on dress shirts with a modern look.
 On the program, Italian style with Suitsupply , Boggi and Lanieri, and French sobriety with Giotho.

 Suitsupply - “Purple Line” range: checked flannel shirt

-A shirt at €79, located on the average basket in our comparison.
+A shirt at €79, located on the average basket of our comparison.

 The basis: the material